ratal/mdfreader/README.md

 Abstract:
 =========
 This Module imports MDF files (Measured Data Format V3.x and V4.x), typically from INCA (ETAS), CANape or CANOe.
 It is widely used in automotive industry to record data from ECUs.
 The main module mdfreader.py inherits from 2 modules (One pair for each MDF version X) : The first one to read the file's blocks descriptions (mdfinfoX) and the second (mdfXreader) to read the raw data from the file.
 It can optionally run multithreaded.
-It was built in mind to process efficently big amount of data in a batch, generally data from endurance evaluation.
+It was built in mind to process efficently big amount of data in a batch, endurance evaluation files for data mining.

 The structure of the mdf object inheriting from python dict
 ===========================================================